![]() |

 The Netherlands and Finland – currently 63 places apart in the FIFA rankings – are in Group G, which also includes Poland, Lithuania and Malta.

-The Netherlands had hoped to feature in the UEFA Nations League this month, but their run ended in disappointment when they lost 5-4 on penalties to Spain in the quarter-finals in March after two thrilling matches that featured a total of 10 goals.
+The Netherlands had hoped to feature in the UEFA Nations League this month, but their run ended in disappointment after losing 5-4 on penalties to Spain in the quarter-finals in March after two thrilling matches that featured a total of 10 goals.

 Notably, coach Ronald Koeman has only won two of his last nine matches in all competitions (D4 L3) and both were big wins in the Nations League against Bosnia-Herzegovina (5-2) and Hungary (4-0).

-Ranked 6th in the world according to FIFA rankings, the Netherlands are aiming for their 12th appearance at the World Cup.
-To achieve this goal, they need to win at least 6 out of 8 group stage matches, because in all 8 times that the Netherlands did not exceed the 60% win rate in the qualifying round, they were unable to qualify for the biggest tournament on the planet.
+Ranked 6th in the world according to FIFA rankings, the Netherlands are aiming for their 12th World Cup finals.
+To achieve this goal, they need to win at least 6 of their 8 group stage matches, because in all 8 times that the Netherlands did not exceed the 60% win rate in the qualifying round, they were unable to qualify for the biggest tournament on the planet.

-On the other hand, Finland had a turbulent 2024 when they failed to win any of their eight appearances (1 draw, 7 losses), and were relegated from League B after six defeats in a group that included England, the Republic of Ireland and Greece.
+On the other hand, Finland had a turbulent 2024 when they failed to win any of their 8 appearances (1 draw, 7 losses), and were relegated from League B after losing all 6 matches in a group with England, Ireland and Greece.

 However, under new coach Jacob Friis - who succeeded Markku Kanerva in January - Finland have made a bright start to 2025.
-They took all three points in a 1-0 win over Malta, who were down a man, before drawing 2-2 with Lithuania despite taking an early two-goal lead.
+They took all three points in a 1-0 win over Malta, who were playing with one less man, and then drew 2-2 with Lithuania despite taking a two-goal lead early on.

 Form, head-to-head history